ryanwilsond/belte/README-dev.md

 ### Publishing Buckle

-Run `$ make release` to publish the project for Windows machines.
+Run `$ make releasemf` or `$ make release` to publish the project for Windows machines either multi-file or single-file respectively.

 The final executable is put into `.\bin\release\buckle.exe`.